Just Married (2007 film): Plot

 The couples spend the day exploring the lake and surrounding town.
-Later, at a celebratory dinner organised for Mr and Mrs Chaturvedi's fortieth anniversary, the group gets better acquainted by sharing the stories of how each couple met.
+Later, at a celebratory dinner organised for Mr. and Mrs. Chaturvedi's fortieth anniversary, the group gets better acquainted by sharing the stories of how each couple met.
 That night Abhay separates the beds in their room so Ritika does not feel uncomfortable any longer.
-He explains to her that they need to work on their relationship for it to grow; she is still reluctant but her attitude begins to soften.
-The next day the pair spend time alone, visiting tourist attractions and getting to know each other.
+He explains to her that they need to work on their relationship for it to grow; she is still reluctant, but her attitude begins to soften.
+The next day the pair spent time alone, visiting tourist attractions and getting to know each other.
 The romantic, happy mood is broken that night when Abhay tries to be intimate with Ritika and she lashes out at him, causing an argument.
-Their relationship is strained but she puts on a show for the other couples, who all believe that they are adjusting to their arranged marriage well.
-A few days later, a frustrated Abhay expresses his conflicted feelings towards love and marriage, and Mr Chaturvedi gives the men some advice.
+Their relationship is strained, but she puts on a show for the other couples, who all believe that they are adjusting to their arranged marriage well.
+A few days later, a frustrated Abhay expresses his conflicted feelings towards love and marriage, and Mr. Chaturvedi gives the men some advice.
 Meanwhile, the women give Sarah a traditional Indian makeover as a surprise for A.K.
-He proposes and she accepts, and the other couples plan them a celebration.
+He proposes, and she accepts, and the other couples plan them a celebration.

-At the party Shoaib is finally able to see Anaiya as his wife, and they decide to have dinner alone together.
+At the party, Shoaib is finally able to see Anaiya as his wife, and they decide to have dinner alone together.
 Sarah notices the tension between Abhay and Ritika and advises Ritika to work things out before the issue escalates.
 The celebrations are cut short when an employee informs Rishab that his wife has called to speak to him, and the group realizes that Anu and Rishab are having an affair.
 An emotional Anu decides to leave Rishab and the lodge that night.
 The next day, the group departs from the lodge as the trip comes to an end.
 The bus has an accident and hangs off the edge of a cliff.
-Abhay makes a plan to get all the passengers off the bus, but a scared Mr and Mrs Chaturvedi refuse to leave.
+Abhay makes a plan to get all the passengers off the bus, but a scared Mr. and Mrs. Chaturvedi refuse to leave.
 Ritika gets on board again to convince them to get off, and the frightening situation brings her closer to Abhay.

-As everyone else waits for alternative transport, Abhay and Ritika decide to start afresh, and walk towards the direction of the lodge to begin their honeymoon once again.
+As everyone else waits for alternative transport, Abhay and Ritika decide to start afresh and walk towards the direction of the lodge to begin their honeymoon once again.